exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 The obvious choice is the angle between the planes, more specifically the angle between their normal vectors as used for example in <https://doi.org/10.1261/rna.381407>.
 We will simply call this number the **Coplanarity angle**.
 That does not capture the vertical distance, but also cannot distinguish "bent" from "twisted" basepairs.
-In the language of the standard basepair parameters, there is a difference between having a large propeller or large buckle.
+In the language of the standard basepair parameters, we cannot currently differentiate large propeller from large buckle.

 To discern this, we define two new parameters utilizing information about the pairing edge.
-For each basepair class, we know which atoms form the hydrogen bonds and also the atoms which form the edge in the sense of Leontis-Westhof nomenclature.
+For each basepair class, we know which atoms form the hydrogen bonds and also the atoms of its edge in the Leontis-Westhof nomenclature.
 The **Edge to plane distance** is the minimal distance of atoms in the first residue pairing edge to the plane of the second residue.
 The **Edge to plane angle** is the angle between the line of first residue pairing edge and the plane of the second residue.
 Each edge always has at least two atoms in RNA, allowing us to calculate the angle even if only one hydrogen bond is defined.